cloud-ca/api-docs/source/includes/_getting_started.md

 The cloud.ca API allows you to manage your configuration as well as provision and manage your resources in a simple programmatic way using standard HTTP requests.

 The API is  [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer).
 All requests should be made over SSL.

-Request and Response bodies, including errors, are encoded in JSON.
+TODO:
+   - Add link here to api.cloud.ca/v1
+   - All responses JSON

-## Authentication
+## Security
 <!--
 ```shell
 ## To authenticate, add a header